DreamCom: Finetuning Text-guided Inpainting Model for Image Composition: Introduction

-We conduct experiments on DreamEditBench dataset released by \cite{li2023dreamedit}, which only has 220 background images and 30 subjects for 15 categories.
-To supplement this dataset, we construct a new dataset named \textbf{Mu}lti-\textbf{re}ference \textbf{Co}mposition (MureCom), which has $640$ background images and $96$ subjects for $32$ categories.
-The major contributions of our work can be summarized as follows: 1) We propose a simple yet effective image composition baseline based on text-guided inpainting diffusion model.
-2) We contribute a new dataset MureCom to supplement the existing DreamEditBench dataset.
+We conduct experiments on DreamEditBench~\cite{li2023dreamedit}, which only has $220$ background images and $30$ unique foreground object from $15$ categories.
+To supplement this dataset, we construct a new dataset named as \textbf{Mu}lti-\textbf{re}ference \textbf{Com}position~(MureCom), which has $640$ background images and $96$ unique foreground object from $32$ categories.
+Experimental results on both DreamEditBench and MureCom reveal the outstanding performance of DreamCom.
+The major contributions are summarized as: 1) We make the first attempt at image composition based on text-guided inpainting diffusion model.
+2) We propose masked cross-attention and masked self-attention to avoid negative background interference.
+3) We contribute a new image composition dataset MureCom with multiple reference images for each object.